ccdaisy/Spiral-Knights-Model-Converter/README.md

 #What do I have done right now?
  - Improved file reading (Slightly faster reading) + Save/Open dialog
  - Full-scale .DAT reading.
-It can now convert the model.
-Not the texture, however.
+It can now convert the model, however texture coordinates are incorrect.

 #Special Thanks
  - Three Rings Design: You guys are awesome!
 Thank you **so much** for making your source code open source.
 I couldn't have done this without you guys.